 Bring your grieving dog to the vet if you notice an extreme change in their emotional state.

-Your vet might recommend certain medications to help your dog adjust to their new feelings.
+Your vet might recommend certain medications to help your dog adjust to its new feelings.
 After doing some tests, they might prescribe medication that can enhance your dog’s mood.
 They might also recommend therapy or changes in routine in addition to the medication.

 Vets might also want to do additional tests that rule out other possible reasons your dog’s appetite or behavior has changed.
 This can ensure they don’t have a serious medical condition you weren’t aware of.
 Once that has been ruled out, you and your vet can focus on your dog’s mental well-being.